hoopr/ms-omearas-multiage/README.md

 # Ms. O'Meara's Multiage
-The classroom website for Ms. O'Meara, her students, and their parents!
+A WordPress theme for the original classroom website of Ms. O'Meara, her students, and their parents!

 ## Installation
 1. Add theme folder to wp-content/themes.